andreadebortoli2/Macropad-Project/Python-3.12.3/readme.md

         - open notepad file with installation snippets
         - open mamp and close pop-up page

-# Notes
+# Notes:
-control your privacy policy to run correctly vs code
+- control your privacy policy to run correctly vs code
+- create a username.py file copying username-example.py and edit the variable user-name with your system name to complete the path